 “Eat Yr Heart”’s black and ballooning bass rumble makes it a Work standout, but here all roads lead to a cover of Suicide’s “Sweetheart.”
 (Or “Love You,” depending on how up to snuff on rare Suicide release details you are.
 Obviously, it’s important to these three.)
 The original is practically doo-wop, but HTRK’s version, while reverent in tone, has only hints of optimism.
 Chords have been warped, the group’s signature, between-consciousness textures have been added, and it ends up feeling like a slow dance on sleeping pills.

 NOTE: The 12” is hand-numbered and limited to 350 worldwide.
 The vinyl is inserted into black dust sleeves.
 The record is protected inside a Japanese mylar clear record sleeve instead of shrink-wrapped.

 HTRK’s music is not a quick-fix for restless, impatient minds; it needs to absorbed, contemplated and revisited.
-Listen to one of their records and you’ll find yourself slipping deep i...check out HTRK's page and other releases
+Listen to one of their records and youll find yourself slipping deep into the...check out HTRK's page and other releases